Bo-Dai/CX4240-spring2026/_pages/logistics.md

 - **Presentation (15%)**
 - **Final Report (25%)**:
   All write-ups should use the [NeurIPS style](https://nips.cc/Conferences/2020/PaperInformation/StyleFiles).
-  Your final report is expected to be **5 pages excluding references**.
+  Your final report is expected to be **up to 6 pages excluding references**.
 It should have roughly the following format:
   - **Introduction**: Problem definition and motivation
   - **Background & Related Work**: Background info and literature survey
   - **Methods**: